Channing Tatum Reveals That Best Friend Passed Away In Gut-Wrenching Post: ‘I’ll Forever Miss Ya Man’

 “And it just made me need to remind everybody don’t put off anything.
 Seeing a friend, or even calling or texting.
 You never know what’s next.
 Corey would have want us to laugh and raise hell in his wake and have as much joy as anyone can make.
 He sure did.
 And I’ll forever miss ya man.
 Love ya my brother,” he continued.

 Along with the message on his Instagram post, Tatum shared a throwback photo of himself and Vaughn.
-In the image, it appears as though both boys just finished football practice as Tatum wears his full football uniform, pads and all and Corey is pictured in white football pants and a yellow t-shirt while he holds his jersey and pads in his hand.
+In the image, it appears as though both boys just finished football practice as Tatum wears his full football uniform, pads and all, and Corey is pictured in white football pants and a yellow T-shirt while he holds his jersey and pads in his hand.

-And since his heartfelt post, the 38-year-old’s fans have took to the post to let Channing know that they are thinking about him during this difficult time.
+And since his heartfelt post, the 38-year-old’s fans have taken to the post to let Channing know that they are thinking about him during this difficult time.
 So far, the photo has amassed 351,000 likes in addition 2,500 comments.
-And Channing’s ex-wife, Jenna Dewan, also commented on the image to let her husband that she is thinking about him.
+And Channing’s ex-wife, Jenna Dewan, also commented on the image to let her husband know that she is thinking about him.

 “RIP Corey.
 All the love in the world to his family right now.”